lovell/sharp/README.md

 #### withMetadata()

-Include all metadata (ICC, EXIF, XMP) from the input image in the output image.
+Include all metadata (EXIF, XMP, IPTC) from the input image in the output image.
+This will also convert to and add the latest web-friendly v2 sRGB ICC profile.

 The default behaviour is to strip all metadata and convert to the device-independent sRGB colour space.